bardiaHSZD/Continuous_Learning/Report.md

 The agent training utilised the `ddpg` function in the `Continuous_Control` notebook.
 It continues episodical training via the the ddpg agent until `n_episoses` is reached or until the environment tis solved.
 As above, a reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 The DDPG agent is contained in `ddpg_agent.py`.

+Recent implementation of “Deep Q Network” (DQN) algorithm has acheived a signficant progress in Reinforcement Learning, resulting in human level performance in playing Atari games.
+DQN is capable of solving problems with high-dimensional state space but faces limitations in dealing with high-dimensional continous action space and requires iterative optimazation process at each step.

+The DDPG agents used in this experiment consists of four deep neural networks, i.e. actor_local, actor_target, critic_local, and critic_target.
+It starts by taking actions in epsilon-greedy manner and adding tuple of <state, action, reward, next_state, done> to its replay buffer.
+At every N_TIME_STEPS (e.g. 20) steps (i.e. update_rate) it does a learning process N_LEARN_UPDATES (e.g. 10) times, by updating its local actor and critic networks; this includes backpropagation steps through each network to calculate gradients and finally applying a soft update to the target networks.

+For the exploration noise, an Ornstein-Uhlenbeck process noise with mu = 0.0, theta = 0.15, and sigma=0.2 is implemented.
+Temporally correlated noise are added to actions in order to explore well in physical environments with momentum.

 ### DDPG Hyper Parameters

 Hyperparameters used are: